-Juliet Romeo is a Communications Apprentice in RespectAbility’s National Leadership Program for Spring 2023.
+John Arsenault (he/him) is a Policy Apprentice in RespectAbility’s National Leadership Program for Spring 2023.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities so that people with disabilities can fully participate in all aspects of community.

 JOIN OUR TEAM!